aptakube/kubespec.dev/README.md

 👉 Live at https://kubespec.dev

 - Tree view of all Kubernetes resources
-- History changes since Kubernetes v1.25
+- History changes since Kubernetes v1.12
 - Examples that you can use copy and modify
 - Links to official Kubernetes documentation and useful resources
-- Support for popular CRDs (Soon!)
+- Support for popular CRDs

 ![](./screenshot.png)